Docosahexaenoic acid: Brain and visual functions

 A major structural component of the mammalian central nervous system, DHA is the most abundant omega−3 fatty acid in the brain and retina.
 Brain and retinal function rely on dietary intake of DHA to support a broad range of cell membrane and cell signaling properties, particularly in grey matter and retinal photoreceptor cell outer segments, which are rich in membranes.

 A systematic review found that DHA had no significant benefits in improving visual field in individuals with retinitis pigmentosa.
+Animal research shows effect of oral intake of deuterium-reinforced DHA (D-DHA) for prevention of macular degeneration.

+Asthma

+Omega−3 PUFAs such as DHA and eicosapentaenoic acid (EPA) may be effective in the prevention and treatment of asthma and allergic diseases, although randomized controlled trials found no effect.

 Nutrition

 Ordinary types of cooked salmon contain 500–1500 mg DHA and 300–1000 mg EPA per 100 grams.
 Additional rich seafood sources of DHA include caviar (3400 mg per 100 grams), anchovies (1292 mg per 100 grams), mackerel (1195 mg per 100 grams), and cooked herring (1105 mg per 100 grams).

-Brains from mammals are also a good direct source.
+Brains from mammals taken as food are also a good direct source.
 Beef brain, for example, contains approximately 855 mg of DHA per 100 grams in a serving.
+While DHA may be the primary fatty acid found in certain specialized tissues, these tissues, aside from the brain, are typically small in size, such as the seminiferous tubules and the retina.
+As a result, animal-based foods, excluding the brain, generally offer minimal amounts of preformed DHA.